-An executor must locate the last will of the deceased in order to administer the estate in accordance with the will.
+After the death of the testator, an executor must locate the last will of the deceased in order to administer the estate in accordance with the will.

 The deceased may have before death informed the named executor of his/her/their appointment under the will and/or provided a copy of the will to the said executor.

 The original will is required for an application for probate to the Supreme Court of NSW except in limited circumstances.

 If the location of the original will is unknown, the executor should make the following searches for the original will:-